ManticoreGamesInc/platform-documentation/src/references/collaboration.md

 ### Getting Support from the Community

-The Core Community is, in general, collaborative and frequently producing utilities for others to use in their games.
+The Core Community is, in general, collaborative, and frequently producing utilities for others to use in their games.
 The [Core Hub Discord Server](https://discord.com/invite/core-creators) is the best place to find collaborators, get help on work, and find playtesters for a game project.

 The Core Hub **#bountyboard** channel, in particular, is a place where creators can make requests for assets and utilities that would help them make their games, and other creators are free to help each with these challenges.